SS Valley Camp: History

 Valley Camp was launched in Lorain, Ohio, in 1917 as the Louis W. Hill for the National Steel Corporation.
 She sailed for this company for 38 years hauling iron ore and coal until 1955 when she was sold to the Wilson Marine Transit Company.
 It was in this fleet that she received her current name.
 For this company she carried a wider array of bulk goods including grains and stone.
 Valley Camp was a member of the Wilson Fleet only until 1959 when the Republic Steel Corporation bought her and several of her Wilson fleetmates, including her identical sister ship Silver Bay (formerly Albert Heiken of National Steel).
 Republic kept Valley Camp's name, and for that company she hauled iron ore and coal to their mills in Buffalo, New York; Cleveland, Ohio; and Indiana Harbor, Indiana.
 In 1966, Valley Camp made her last voyage.
-Her age was not an issue in her retirement, but a major problem with a coal-burning boiler was.
+She was decommissioned due to problems with her coal-burning boilers.
 Her twin, Silver Bay, went on to sail until the early 1980s.

 Purchased by Le Sault de Sainte Marie Historical Sites, Inc., for $10,000, the ship was towed from Wisconsin to Sault Ste.
 Marie on July 6, 1968, during Sault Ste.
 Marie's tri-centennial celebration.
 As a museum ship, Valley Camp is listed on the National Register of Historic Places.
-Visitors have the opportunity to explore and look in every nook and cranny of the ship.
-In addition, the cargo hold houses hundreds of artifacts, paintings, shipwreck items, models, two lifeboats from the wreck of the SS Edmund Fitzgerald, and exhibits of objects related to maritime history.
+Visitors are able to explore the ship as well as view exhibits in the cargo hold, which houses hundreds of artifacts, paintings, shipwreck items, models, two lifeboats from the wreck of the SS Edmund Fitzgerald, and exhibits of objects related to maritime history.

-Valley Camp is well maintained and has brought in many tourists to Sault Sainte Marie.

 The ship

 Valley Camp stretches 550 ft overall with a 525 ft keel.
-Other dimensions of the ship include a beam of 58 ft and a depth of 31 ft.
+She has a beam of 58 ft and a depth of 31 ft.
 Her gross tonnage capacity is 12,000 gross tons.
 The ship was powered by a 1800 hp triple expansion reciprocating steam engine which she retains to this day.
 Never the flagship of the fleet, her quarters were spartan yet comfortable.
 The crews quarters are lined by wood trim and equipped with simple bunks.
 The wheelhouse is lined with wood and trimmed by brass.
 Her original steering wheel is in place.
-In the stern, her original smokestack, including her double-chime whistle are still in place.
+In the stern, her original smokestack, including her double-chime whistle, are still in place.
 Almost unmodified from her original configuration, she is the most intact example of the classic Great Lakes ore carriers that once numbered in the hundreds and few of which survive to this day.